matt-handy/TheAllCommander/README.md

 # Building & Running
-TheAllCommander server is tested to build and work on both Windows and Linux.
+TheAllCommander server is tested to build and work on both Windows, Linux, and Mac.
 The python daemons are developed primarily to demonstrate indicators of compromise on Windows hosts, and as such the keylogger and clipboard capture functionality does not work on Linux.
 However, the daemon will load and run, managing imports on an operating system dependent basis.

-1) There should be a keystore.jks file (by default nomenclature, changeable in test.properties) in the config directory.
+1) There should be a keystore.jks file (by default nomenclature, changeable in test.properties for Windows and test_linux.properties for Linux and Mac) in the config directory.
 To generate one, use the following command to leverage the Java keytool program: keytool -genkey -alias server-alias -keyalg RSA -keypass password -storepass password -keystore keystore.jks

 NOTE: Mvn test will run tests of the HTTPS server, so there must be a keystore file to ensure that certificates can load before all build tests will pass